annotation/stam/extensions/stam-query/README.md

 A single query is not always expressive enough to retrieve the data you a looking for.
 STAMQL solves this by allowing for each query statement to have *subqueries*.
 A *subquery* is evaluated in the context of its parent query.
-Subqueries *MUST* be in a subquery block marked by curly braces, i.e. it that starts with `{` and ends with `}`.
+Subqueries *MUST* be in a subquery block marked by curly braces, i.e. it starts with `{` and ends with `}`.
 If such a block is used, there *MUST* be one or more subqueries in it.
 Multiple subqueries are separated by a `|`.
 Subqueries can in turn have subqueries of their own.